Dimension Pictures (1970s company): History

 Dimension was founded by Lawrence Woolner, an exhibitor who had made a number of films, including several with Roger Corman.
 He hired the husband and wife team of Stephanie Rothman and Charles S. Swartz to run the filmmaking division.
 Funds came from Sam Pulitzer, head of the Wembley Neckware Company who wanted to invest in movies.

 Rothman and Swartz left in 1975.
 She says that Pulitzer pulled out of the company by then and Wolmer did not want to renew his contract with the filmmakers.
 Rothman:

 That was just as well, in our opinion, because we could see that, the way he was managing the company, it wasn’t likely to be very successful, and that what was happening is that a few pictures made money and the rest didn’t.
 A lot of it had to do with the kind of material that he was selecting.
 While he would ask our opinion of these projects, he wouldn’t necessarily agree with it, and he tended, in our opinion, to pick projects that were not as promising and were not as likely to be commercial.

-The company continued until about 1981.
-After the company's bankruptcy, a majority of the films were acquired by 21st Century Film Corporation.
+Dimension Pictures filed for Chapter 7 bankruptcy on January 30, 1981.
+New York-based distributors Tom Ward and Art Schweitzer of 21st Century Distribution Corporation put in an offer for part of the Dimension catalog at the AAFMM in April of that year and acquired 28 of the films (roughly 80% of the library) for $2 million.
+The rights to seven of the films were limited to U.S. and Canada only, the other 21 were worldwide.
+Those titles included Terminal Island, The Twilight People, Group Marriage, Cheering Section, Dr. Minx, The Muthers, The Greatest Battle, Out of the Darkness, Satan's Cheerleaders, The Human Tornado, The Redeemer, Beyond Atlantis, Legend of the Wolf Woman, Tomcats, Sweet Sugar, The Working Girls, Smooth Velvet, Raw Silk, Ebony, Ivory & Jade, and Kingdom of the Spiders.
+21st Century reissued most of their Dimension acquisitions to theaters in the New York tri-state area in late 1981 and '82, and all titles were eventually released on VHS through VCI, United Home Entertainment, and Continental Video.

+After Menahem Golan took control of 21st Century in 1989, he used the acquisition of the Dimension library of films to hire William Shatner to write and direct a sequel to Kingdom of the Spiders and announced the film at the AFM.
+Shatner supplied the film's premise, which would have featured a man being tortured by his enemies, preying upon his intense fear of spiders, to get him to reveal a secret.
+The sequel was never made.